JODY’S TRUE STORY OF SADDLEBACK’S SUICIDE MOUNTAIN

-TODAY, AS THE TRACK DESIGNER OF THE GLEN HELEN 250/450 NATIONAL, I DRAW A LOT ON MY EXPERIENCES AT SADDLEBACK.
+TODAY, AS THE TRACK DESIGNER OF THE GLEN HELEN 250/450 NATIONALS, I DRAW A LOT ON MY EXPERIENCES AT SADDLEBACK.
 THE GLEN HELEN NATIONAL’S BIG HILLS ARE MY PERSONAL HOMAGE TO SADDLEBACK PARK.

 And as much as Lance and I would love to say that we invented the Magoo Double Jump and Suicide Mountain, we didn’t have a thing to do with either one.
-We were relegated to heavy lifting, doing laps and banner stringing.
-Today, as the track designer of the Glen Helen 250/450 National, I draw a lot on my experiences at Saddleback Park, which is where the inspiration for Mt.
+We were there.
+We were asked for our advice.
+But, for the most part we were relegated to heavy lifting, doing test laps and banner stringing.
+Today, after designing Glen Helen’s 250/450 National and USGP tracks for 20 years, I can say that I drew a lot on my experiences at Saddleback Park, which is where the inspiration for Mt.
 Saint Helen came from.
-The Glen Helen National’s big hills and down-in-the-valley layout are a personal homage to my childhood memories of Saddleback Park (although I was hardly a child).
+The Glen Helen National track’s big hills and down-in-the-valley layout are my personal homage to my childhood memories of Saddleback Park (although I was hardly a child).

 Saddleback and Glen Helen have charisma (other National tracks have equally appealing features, but Saddleback and Glen Helen are kissin’ cousins).
 There is always tension in the air at a tough track.
 Will they make it up the hill?
 Can they survive the drop back down?
 Where did they go?
 When will they pop back into view?
 How brave will they be?
 How fast can they go?
 Thus, Glen Helen has Talladega, Shoei Hill, Mt.
 Saint Helen, the Triple Step-Up and Yamaha Hill.